The big wins for a stronger Australia out of AUSMIN talks

 Other monographs in this series:

-Deterrence, escalation and strategic stability: rebuilding Australia’s muscle memory
+Deterrence, escalation and strategic stability: Rebuilding Australia’s muscle memory

 To build an effective deterrence strategy, Australia needs urgently to improve its skills and understanding of deterrence, and raise the topic’s profile in our public and policy discussions.
 Despite having previously been a global thought leader on nuclear weapons and deterrence half a century ago, Australia today doesn’t have a strong grasp of the basics of modern deterrence.